I can see jagged edges in my rendering!

 jagged-hclamp2.jpg

 Highlight clamping increased to 2.
-This "clamps" the brightest areas in the image, however, the drawback here is that the high dynamic range of the image will be lost, so this option should be used as a last resort unless the image is not intended for further post-processing (it is not needed to save it in a 32-bit format).
+This "clamps" the brightest areas in the image, however, the drawback here is that the high dynamic range of the image will be lost, so this option should be used as a last resort unless the image is saved in an 8-bit format.

 Was this article helpful?